WDI-SEA/notes/00-config-deployment/installfest/osx/optional-tools.md

 Postresql can also be installed by homebrew, and managed similarly to how we have done mongodb.

-Run the following commands in your termimal:
+Run the following commands in your terminal:

 ```bash
 #-------------------------------------------------------------------------------